Gateway building reception area

 Level 7 Entry Requirements

-Allied Health Professionals: must be registered with the Health & Care Professions Council (HCPC) in a relevant allied health profession.
-The applicant must provide evidence via the Accreditation of Prior and Experiential Learning (APEL) process of their ability to study at master’s level; 60 credits at Level 6 are normally required to access the Level 7 programme.
+Allied Health Professionals: must be registered with the Health and Care Professions Council (HCPC) in a relevant allied health profession and have three years post qualifying experience.
+The applicant must provide evidence via the Accreditation of Prior and Experiential Learning (APEL) process of their ability to study at degree level.
+60 credits at level 6 are normally required to access the master’s level programme

 Check out our frequently asked questions.